triestpa/You-Should-Learn-Regex/README.md

-Regular expressions (regex) are some of the most powerful, widely applicable, and sometimes intimidating techniques in software engineering.
+Regular expressions (regex): one of the most powerful, widely applicable, and sometimes intimidating techniques in software engineering.
 From validating email addresses to performing complex code refactors, regular expressions have a wide range of uses and are an essential entry in any software engineers toolbox.

 #### What is a regular expression?